ali-qasimi/1to50/README.md

 Since there are only 25 tiles but the number go from 1 to 50, every tile changes its number once you click on it.
 So every tile eventually requires two clicks to be fully eliminated.

-I used Selenium to automate this game play, completing the game in an about 12 seconds.
+I used Selenium to automate this game play, completing the game in between 5-12 seconds.
 Manually, the game can take minutes to complete.